SMART Recovery for Veterans & First Responders

 In partnership with Veteran’s Administration (VA) hospitals and mental health professionals across the country, SMART meetings offer veterans and First Responders the help they need in a safe and supportive environment.

-- Find Us Online: Join us every Tuesday evening from 7:00-8:30 p.m.
-EST, for a special Veterans and First Responders Standard SMART Recovery meeting (includes check-in, agenda, discussion).
-The meeting is led by Mike Hooper, Army National Guard Ret., and Nick Goodwin, Marine Corps.
+- Find Us Online: Sunday from 4:00-5:30 p.m.
+EST or Tuesday from 7:00-8:30 p.m.
+EST. Both are Veterans and First Responders Standard SMART Recovery meetings (including check-in, agenda, discussion).
+The meetings are led by Mike Hooper, Army National Guard Ret., and Nick Goodwin, Marine Corps.
 Ret.
 Meetings are free; registration is required.
-Visit our online community find details on our weekly meeting.
+Visit our online community find details on our weekly meetings.

 - Find Us in Your Community: To find meetings at your local VA, we encourage you to call your VA to request details.
 Or, if meetings are not yet held in your local VA, you can request SMART Recovery meetings to be added as a resource for you and your peers.
 Use this website to search for face-to-face meetings available near you.